ozmoroz/ozmoroz-blog-hugo/content/post/async-await/index.md

 It makes sense if we need to chain multiple *asynchronous operations* together.

-> (To learn more about asynchronous operations, click [here](https://ozmoroz.com/2019/10/introduction-to-asynchronous-javascript/)).
+> 💡To learn more about asynchronous operations, click [here](https://ozmoroz.com/2019/10/introduction-to-asynchronous-javascript/).

 Let's imagine that `asyncOp1`, `asyncOp2` and `asyncOp3` are asynchronous functions.
 They all execute legitimate *asynchronous operations* and return promises.
 We need to string them together: